MYTH ONE: LINEN IS STIFF AND UNPLEASANT FOR THE SKIN

 Facts and myths about linen.
 We admit that this is one of the most frequently repeated myths.
 Upholstery and curtain linen with a high fabric weight is actually softened, and thus – extremely pleasant to the touch.
 The first impression of “stiffness” gradually disappears after each wash, and the longer we use a linen tablecloth or linen bedding, the more pleasant and delicate the fabric becomes.

 This naturalness, as well as airiness and antiallergic properties are of course undoubted advantages.
 High hygroscopicity, no artificial dyes, and no use of petroleum-derived materials, ultimately ensures correct thermoregulation, reducing the risk of allergic reactions.
-That is why we come across linen bedding for children or linen towels that wrap our body after a hot bath and a refreshing shower.
+That is why we come across linen bedding for children or that wrap our body after a hot bath and a refreshing shower.

 MYTH TWO: IT IS VERY HARD TO TAKE CARE OF LINEN